Wicked City

 other fellow kills the monster.

-it rarely lets up.
-Based on a Japanese anime, Tsui Hark creates a fantastic
+jolt and it rarely lets up.
+Based on a Japanese anime, Tsui Hark creates

-vision that captures the feeling and look of anime with rapid edits, blue
+a fantastic vision that captures the feeling and look of anime with rapid

-tinted colors, strange camera angles, beautiful close ups and startling
+edits, blue tinted colors, strange camera angles, beautiful close ups and

-the form of humans.
-The anti-monster squad hunts them down and exterminates
+form of humans.
+The anti-monster squad hunts them down and exterminates them,

-them, but the monsters have incredible powers and are growing much stronger.
+but the monsters have incredible powers and are growing much stronger.
+1997

-1997 is approaching.
-Whenever a film points that out I assume there is
+is approaching.
+Whenever a film points that out I assume there is some symbolism

-some symbolism intended.
+intended.
 Do the monsters represent China ?
-Doesn't really
+Doesn't really matter in this

 conflicts to deal with.
 Leon once fell in love with a monster that saved